DrSkunk/audition-chapter-tagger/README.md

 ```
 Options:
   --help       Show help                                               [boolean]
   --version    Show version number                                     [boolean]
   --markers    Path to Adobe Audition Markers                [string] [required]
   --mp3        Path to mp3 file that needs chaptering        [string] [required]
   --cover      Path to an image file to be used as cover art, will be
                automatically resized to 600x600                         [string]
+  --overwrite  Remove existing tags and overwrite them                 [boolean]
 ```

 ## Build as standalone